-- 1. peristaltic pump; water-sediment sample of about 2 liters was taken in the water column and transferred to a (laboratory) settling column at the field site laboratory to perform a settling test (LST-pump); - tube-type sampler with valves on both ends (Piranha sampler); water-sediment sample of about 2 liter was taken in the water column and transferred to a settling column at the field site laboratory to perform a settling test (LST-pump); - 3. tube-type sampler with valves on both ends (Piranha sampler) was put in vertical position after sampling for a direct in situ settling test (IST-Piranha); small subsamples (50 to 100 ml) were taken at successive times by opening a small tap.
+- peristaltic pump; water-sediment sample of about 2 liters was taken in the water column and transferred to a (laboratory) settling column at the field site laboratory to perform a settling test (LST-PUMP samples); - tube-type sampler with valves on both ends (PIRANHA sampler); water-sediment sample of about 2 liter was taken in the water column and transferred to a settling column at the field site laboratory to perform a settling test (LST-PIRANHA samples); - tube-type sampler with valves on both ends (PIRANHA sampler) was put in vertical position after sampling for a direct in situ settling test (IST-PIRANHA samples); small subsamples (50 to 100 ml) were taken at successive times by opening a small tap.

 The water samples were taken around 10:15 hours during conditions with low concentrations and around 13:45 hours with high concentrations.
+In all, six samples were tested: 3 samples of low concentrations and 3 samples of high concentrations.
 The basic settling data are given in Appendix A.2.
+The precise method to compute the settling velocity from the data is given in Table A.2